kevin-titi/Game_Analytics_AB_Test_Difficulty_Effect/README.md

 # Game Analytics: A/B Testing the Impact of a Game Difficulty Variation
 (There is no dataset provided.
 I only uploaded the code I used as well as the result.
 Please take a look at the attached Jupyter Notebook for detail and visualization.)

 This project is an A/B test for the impact of a game difficulty variation.
-I have statistically tested for the difference between groups of two in-game metrics, GameExp, and Quest Completion Rate.
+I have statistically tested the difference between groups of two in-game metrics, GameExp, and Quest Completion Rate.
 By doing so, I can test for causation whether the difficulty adjustment creates a difference for players in the game.

 ## Randomly Assigning Players into Two Groups
 Players were randomly assigned into two smaller groups, a control and a difficulty-adjusted group.
 Randomness will ensure that the two groups will have statistically the same characteristics.
 Next, I adjusted the game difficulty only for the difficulty-adjusted group.
 Finally, I conducted a two-sample t-test for two variables, GameExp, and Quest Completion Rate.